 Make this a complete chicken leg sheet pan dinner

-I like to serve this lemon garlic chicken and potatoes with a simple egg and lettuce salad.
+I like to serve these sheet pan chicken drumsticks and potatoes with a simple egg and lettuce salad.
 Make the salad while you wait for the oven to do its job.
 Now you’ve got an amazing high-protein sheet pan chicken dinner!
 No frying, boiling, or even switching on your stove.
-Make it a keto dinner by swapping carrot and turnip wedges for potatoes.
+Make it a keto dinner by swapping carrot and turnip wedges for potatoes and butter for oil.

 How do you keep chicken from drying out in the oven?

 In this recipe, the lemon in the marinade and the fat in the skin help keep the chicken juicy.
 If you prefer to cook chicken legs without skin, try this recipe for baked hariyali chicken drumsticks or oven-baked tandoori chicken.
 In those recipes, yogurt is used in the marinade which helps keep the chicken from drying out.

 How long does it take to bake chicken drumsticks?

 Chicken drumsticks take about 30 to 35 minutes to cook at 230°C/ 446°F. Baking at high temperatures ensure that they are browned on the outside and soft on the inside.